NOAA permanently archives contributions to the World Data Service for Paleoclimatology (WDS-Paleo).

 - Potential increase in citation rate of your associated articles

-Please send completed contribution templates as email attachments to firstname.lastname@example.org.
-If you do not receive confirmation of receipt of your contribution within three (3) business days, please phone +1 303-497-6280.
-Please contact us at either the phone number or email address above for any questions or further assistance.
+Send completed contribution templates as email attachments to email@example.com.
+In your email, indicate whether the dataset may become public following WDS-Paleo review or else be held offline until your research has been peer-reviewed and accepted for publication.
+If you do not receive confirmation of receipt of your contribution within three business days, please phone +1 828-271-4800.

 - Microsoft Excel Data Contribution Template for IMPD Charcoal-Based Fire History Data